Definition and Examples of Financial Aid

 When you’re looking for financial aid for college, the process generally starts by learning an aid program’s requirements and submitting an application.
 The source of the aid will then review your application to determine if you qualify.
 If you do, they will calculate the amount you qualify for and the terms/conditions attached to it.

 The qualifications for financial aid are typically based on merit or need.
 To qualify for merit-based aid, a student’s achievements, academic or extracurricular, are taken into account.
 Need-based aid depends on a student’s level of financial need, often determined by analyzing their family’s income, benefits, and assets.
+When looking over a family's financial picture there is a two-year look back period.

 Whether you receive need-based or merit-based financial aid depends on the type of aid you apply for.